aws-samples/sample-code-for-Q-business-custom-plugins/README.md

 ## Architecture

 This architecture defines the current state of the application.
+However, for this demo we're not going to host the NextJS application as that does not serve any purpose.

 ![sls-shopping-cart.svg](./docs/images/sls-shopping-cart.svg)